 The sport is run under the administrative body and governance of the Point-to-Point Authority (PPA), whilst regulated by the British Horseracing Authority (BHA).

 The PPA is made up of four equal stakeholders - namely the Point-to-Point Secretaries Association (PPSA), Point-to-Point Owners & Riders Association (PPORA), Master of Foxhounds Association (MFHA), and the Jockey Club.
 All contribute to how the sport is run and consulted wherever there be any proposed Regulation changes, before reaching the PPA and BHA Boards for possible implementation ahead of the following season.

-The sport’s Regulations (view the Point-to-Point Regulations) are based upon those under Rules, where protecting integrity, safety and welfare in racing are of paramount importance.
+The sport’s Regulations (view the Point-to-Point Regulations and a post-publication amended to Regulation 34) are based upon those under Rules, where protecting integrity, safety and welfare in racing are of paramount importance.
 All courses are inspected before and on the day of the Point-to-Point by independent BHA Course Inspectors, whilst the Stewards of the meeting are responsible for ensuring that racing is run fairly for all participants and public alike.

 Where does Point-to-Pointing fit in with Racing under Rules?

 The connection between the amateur sport of Point-to-Pointing and the professional world of “Jumps racing” remains as strong today as it ever has, serving as a long established breeding ground for emerging talents of jockeys, trainers and horses.
 This includes the likes of Richard Johnson, the second most winning Jump jockey in history and David Pipe one of the top Jumps trainers in the UK.